Geonovum/sospilot/docs/smartemission.rst

 Measurements.
 These are available as standard WMS layers organized as follows:

 * Stations Layer: geo-locations and info of all stations (triangles)
-* Last Measurements Layers: per-component a Layer showing the last known measurements for each station
+* Last Measurements Layers: per-component Layers showing the last known measurements for each station
-* Measurements History Layers: per-component a Layer showing measurements over time for each station
+* Measurements History Layers: per-component Layers showing measurements over time for each station

 To discern among RIVM LML and Smart Emission data, the latter Stations are rendered as pink-purple icons.
-The measurement data (circles) have a pink-purple border.
+The related measurements data (circles) have a pink-purple border.

 Stations Layer
 ~~~~~~~~~~~~~~

-The Figure below shows all stations from RIVM LML (orange is active, grey inactive)
+The figure below shows all stations from RIVM LML (orange active stations, grey inactive)
 and Smart Emission (pink-purple triangles).

 .. figure:: _static/smartem/stations-viewer.jpg